PaulineSpinga/blog/content/blog/HCI/hci-Dark-Design-Patterns.md

 - **Implement a mechanism to remember users' cookie preferences**.
 This way, users won't have to set their preferences every time they visit the site, providing a smoother and more convenient experience.

-###### Second example
+#### Second example : Account deletion / Unsubscribe from newsletter

-Deleting an account on Amazon or any other website may require several clicks to confirm the action.
+Deleting an account on any website or unsubscribe from newsletter may require several clicks to confirm the action.
 The various windows include descriptions intended to make you reconsider your decision and potentially change your mind.
+Moreover, the delete/unsubscribe button is often hidden among other text and information, making it harder to detect.
 Some platforms also offer the option to delay the deletion process.
+Sometimes, you can also be asked to justify your action, adding some more click to achieve your goal.
 This may annoy the user and make him even more willing to delete their account.

 - **Streamlined Deletion Process**:
-Minimize the number of clicks required to delete an account.
+Minimize the number of clicks required to delete an account or unsubscribe.
 A straightforward process reduces user frustration and promotes a positive experience.

 - **Clear and Direct Language**:
 Use clear and direct language in the deletion confirmation messages.
 Avoid employing tactics that may seem manipulative or designed to make users feel regret.

 - **Respect User Decisions**:
-Respect the user's decision to delete their account.
+Respect the user's decision.
 While it's reasonable to inform them about the consequences, avoid excessive warnings or descriptions that could be perceived as discouragement.

 - **Efficient Security Verification**:
 If security verification is necessary, make the process efficient and user-friendly.
 Use modern authentication methods that prioritize both security and convenience.

 - **Optional User Feedback**:
-Allow users to provide feedback on their decision to delete the account.
+Allow users to provide feedback on their decision.
 This not only provides valuable insights for improving user experience but also gives users a sense of agency in the process.
 As mentionned, this step must remain *optional*

 - **Provide Clear Consequences**:
 Clearly outline the consequences of deleting the account, but do so in a way that is informative rather than manipulative.
 Users appreciate transparency, and knowing the implications can help them make informed decisions.